If you’re a homeowner, chances are you have plenty of home improvement projects on your to-do list.

 So change into some old clothes and grab your tools.
 Here are six family-friendly DIY projects you can try together:

 We understand home is more than a place.
 It’s the feeling you get when you’re together with the ones you love most.
 At Erie Insurance, our pledge is to help protect the beams and the boards, sure, but also the other things that make your house a home.
-Contact us to learn more about homeowners insurance from ERIE or speak with your agent today.
+Contact your local ERIE agent today to learn more about homeowners insurance from ERIE.

 A better insurance experience starts with ERIE.